Wolkabout/WolkSense-Hexiwear-/iOS/ReadME.md

 Hexiwear iOS

-To setup environment please run:
+To setup environment you need CocoaPods installed on your computer.
+You can install it with the following command:

+$ gem install cocoapods

+after that, run

-pod install
+$ pod install

 this will install necessary dependencies and generate XCode workspace.